radi0sus/cal-mb/README.md

 - `FP` is the mean of the centers of the individual Lorentz functions (4, 8 or 12) of the raw spectrum.
 - `v0` is the mean of the centers of the individual Lorentz functions (2, 4 or 6) of the folded spectrum.
-- `f` is the mean of `f` calculated with $\Delta E_Q$ from ⁵⁷Fe divided by the difference of the centers of the single Lorentz functions form the outermost to the innermost pair (see also comment in the script).
+- `f` is the mean of `f` calculated with $\Delta E_Q$ from ⁵⁷Fe divided by the difference of the centers of the single Lorentz functions from the outermost to the innermost pair (see also comment in the script).
 - `vmax` is  `f * 127.5` in case of 256 channels.
 - In case of unfolded data, the error can be estimated from the differences in the intensities of the left-hand side and right-hand side sub-spectra.
 The weighting for χ² and red. χ² is 1 / (mean standard deviation).